 - Non-governmental organizations maintaining official partnerships with UNESCO and active in relevant fields covered by the Prize

 - International scientific unions

 Nominations can only be submitted electronically through an online dedicated template.
-Register and consult the Rules and Regulations before filling in the template.
+The call for nominations is open until March 15, 2022.